Artists Against Apartheid

 As artists, we have a responsibility to challenge narratives that dehumanize Palestinians and that challenge their legitimacy to resist occupation and imperialism.
 As artists, we have an obligation to create space for truth, to amplify voices that have been silenced, and to make art that refuses complicity.

 We, the undersigned artists, stand in firm solidarity with those resisting occupation and fighting for their right to self-determination.
-We are united in our support for Palestinian liberation: from the river to the sea, Palestine will be free.

 We have a responsibility as artists to shift consciousness and build the movement for liberation.